 Mr. Sluman won four times in what was a long and solid career – including a major championship at the 1988 PGA.
 His sixth-place finish at the 2006 U.S. Open was his first major top 10 since the 1998 U.S. Open, and his last.
-Considering the difficulty of the 2006 U.S. Open and the caliber of the leaderboard, Mr. Sluman’s performance was impressive.
+While Mr. Sluman is one of the youngest players on the list, his appearance is one of the most impressive in light of the difficulty of the 2006 U.S. Open and the exceptional caliber of the golfers in contention on its final Sunday.

 Greg Norman (53) Finishes Third for Third at the 2008 Open Championship

 The 137th Open Championship was held at the Royal Birkdale Golf Club from July 17-20, 2008.
 Recall that the 1983 British Open, which featured earlier on our list, was also played at Royal Birkdale.